-Here’s an easy to understand definition of clomid, plus how it affects your chances of getting pregnant.
-It’s not the most fun drug, but it can help you conceive a baby.
+Here’s a clear, simple explanation of how the fertility drug clomid helps you get pregnant.
+It’s not the most fun fertility drug, but it can help you conceive a baby.

 How Does Clomid Help You Get Pregnant?